BOBANOVIORGANI/solaron-0bab6/content/pages/solarbuds-e1.md

         self:
           textAlign: left
     text: >
-      Why you should get this PowerBank over the others you might ask?
-Well, for first, this product is not designed for exact smartphone linup or brand, any smartphone will charge at max speed that device support.
-Also, for this price, you get some of the amazing features that you won't get with most of the other PowerBanks, like already mentioned, solar replenishment of the PowerBank, and more colours than regular black and white.
+      Why you should get this earbuds over the others you might ask?
+Well, for first, this product is compatible with all Android and iOS devices that support Bluetooth 5.0.
+It has great battery and solar charging if you even need it.
+Also, for this price, you get some of the amazing features that you won't get with most of the other earbuds, like already mentioned, solar charging, sweatproof certificate, and HD voice call support.
     actions:
       - type: Button
         label: '29.99'